UK Dropshipping Guide Overview

 The other method for UK users is to use EKM or Shopwired to build your eCommerce store and then manually integrate your drop shipped products.
 Many companies offer XML data feeds of their products that you can use or in the case of a few products you can add them piecemeal to your store.

-The drawback with this method is the time taken to do it and also compared to Shopify, UK eCommerce software simply doesn't have the cutting-edge features required to sell on social media marketplaces or integrate third party drop shipping Apps.
+The drawback with this method is the time taken to do it and also compared to Shopify, UK eCommerce software just doesn't have the cutting-edge features required to sell on social media marketplaces or integrate third-party drop shipping Apps.

 Here's A List Of Drop Shipping Ideas For Inspiration: